Military Time Chart helps you to easily convert the Military Time into Standard Time. It is also known as 24 Hour Clock Time.

 No, you can't use it offline.
 You need a device with an active internet connection to use it.

-Regular time is the usual 12-hour clock time in which the time is divided into two twelve-hour blocks.
+Regular time is the usual 12-hour clock time in which the time is divided into two twelve hours blocks.
 The first block starts at 12:00 AM and runs till 12:00 PM, and the second block starts at 12:00 PM and ends at 12:00 AM.
 With regular time, you must always mention AM or PM.
 So, one does not get confused as to whether you are referring to the first half or second half of the day.

 Yes, you can write it as 2400 or 0000.